-The project also believes that supporting a community means supporting and protecting that community’s environment and therefore uses all sustainable agricultural methods and practices thereby protecting local waterways, encouraging biological diversity and healthy ecosystems.
+Transplanting Traditions believes that supporting a community means supporting and protecting that community’s environment and therefore uses all sustainable agricultural methods and practices protecting local waterways, encouraging biological diversity, pollinator health and healthy ecosystems.

-Currently, over 140 adults and children from Burma grow fruits and vegetables at the Transplanting Traditions Community Farm.
-100% of these refugee farmers were farmers in their native Burma and the farm showcases a mixture of native N.C. crops and over 20 crops native to Burma.
-This 3 acre educational farm program trains refugee families in sustainable agriculture techniques and methods.
 Families participate in on site weekly agricultural workshops in everything from soil fertility and pest management to seed saving and food preservation.
+Families also participate in “Growers’ School”– 8 weeks of classroom trainings over the winter.
 The project seeks to honor the agricultural traditions that the participating families developed in Burma as well as to supplement with sustainable agriculture techniques specific to N.C.
-At the farm families grow many of the crops native to Burma as well as just about every vegetable that can be grow under the N.C. sun!
-Gourds, turmeric, bitter melons, ginger, taro root and lemongrass mingle with heirloom tomatoes, sweet potatoes, cauliflower, arugula, beets and radishes (to name a few).
+At the farm families grow many of the crops native to Burma as well as just about every vegetable that can be grow under the N.C. sun.